-The most common allergies that disrupt sleep are Dust Mites, Mould, Pet Dander & Pollen.
+The most common allergies that disrupt sleep are Dust Mites, Mould, Pet Dander & Pollen, as stated by the National Bed Federation.
 These allergens are particularly common in the bedroom which is why they can have an effect on sleep.
-Dust mites live anywhere that has dust and can be almost impossible to avoid.
+Dust mites live anywhere that has dust and can be almost impossible to avoid, as noted by the National Bed Federation.
 Fortunately, there are ways to reduce contact with them.
 If you find yourself waking up feeling tired, sore eyes, congested nose, or facial pressure/pain.
 You could be suffering from a sleep-related allergy.

 Of course, an allergy will be present at all times of the day.
 But allergies worsen whilst we're sleeping.
 This is because we tend to breathe heavier, meaning more allergens get into the lungs.
 A build-up of allergens in the lungs leads to irritation and brings on the other symptoms of an allergy.